alphagov/accessibility-community-notes-and-discussion/standard.md

 This is a draft standard document.

 We want everyone to use our services.
-This is the right thing to do, and it is also the [http://www.legislation.gov.uk/ukpga/2010/15/contents](law in the UK).
+This is the right thing to do, and it is also the [law in the UK](http://www.legislation.gov.uk/ukpga/2010/15/contents).

 ## Who should think about it?